harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 #### The referenced entities are stored in the same repository as the pipeline

-Here are the key points to keep in mind when the referenced entities reside in the same repository:
+Following are the key points to keep in mind when the referenced entities reside in the same repository:

 - During pipeline execution, Harness fetches the entities like templates from the same branch as the pipeline.
 This lets you test the templates before merging them back into the "default" branch.
 - Harness recommends creating a separate project for testing templates.